 We are in the middle of a global digital transformation that will reshape our work landscapes in ways we cannot yet begin to imagine.
 Change is happening at an exponential rate, which is a challenge for our brain, which only understands change at a linear pace.
 No organisation or individual today is ‘ready’ for what’s to come.
-We don’t quite know how to prepare, just like you can’t set a table and get ready for guests if you don’t know who’s coming when and who likes to eat what.
-But we can all get ready by learning to cook.
+We need leaders* who understand that leadership isn’t about being ready but it’s about helping people do purposeful things, now not some day.

 The higher the digital complexity,

 the more important the human alignment.

-If we want to prepare our businesses for tomorrow, we need to do a lot more than flatten our organisational structures and buy into the latest tech.
-The challenge is to consciously redesign human togetherness in light of digitalisation.
-This means re-examining leadership and how teams work together, but also to sit down and get real about what cultural transformation is necessary in your organisation for the outcomes you desire at large.
+If we want to prepare our businesses for tomorrow, we need to do a lot more than buy into the latest tech, flatten our organisational structures or leave the corporate world altogether.
+The challenge is to consciously redesign purposeful human togetherness.
+This means re-examining why we do what we do, how people work together, but also to sit down and get real about what cultural transformation is necessary in your organisation for the outcomes you desire at large.
 Cultural transformation is a buzzword and it shouldn’t be an empty promise.

 Your ‘culture’ is the space in which trust, creativity and innovation happen.

 It’s the space that needs looking after if you’d like to thrive in decades to come.

 Working with people to future-proof the ‘human stuff’